Mitchell8210/React-NestJS-boilerplate-BACKEND/README.md

 Step 4.
 Set the `AUTH0_DOMAIN` and `AUTH0_CLIENT_ID` variables to the same ones that the frontend is using, (found in your Auth0 dashboard -> Applications -> [appname]) \
 Step 5.
 Create a new database either locally or through a remote service \
 Step 6.
 Fill out the variables (`DATABASE_HOST`, `DATABASE_NAME`,`USER`,`PASSWORD`) with the proper values. \
+Step 7.
+In order for the backend to work with the frontend auth0 app, you will need to create a new API on the `auth0 dashboard` (Applications --> APIs --> Create API)
+Step 8.
 <br/>
 _\*\*If not using a locally running database, the `DATABASE_HOST` variable will be the connection string for the remotely hosted db._
 <br/>